FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 ## Part F. Record
-Interaction with the device https://www.youtube.com/watch?v=aVSLj_NrQeM&feature=youtu.be
+Interaction with the device https://youtu.be/M9_I944wLf0

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.
-1. Ting-Yu Lin
+1. Justin Liu
 2. Jui-An Wang
 3. Ming-Chun Lu